Love Live! School Idol Project: Music

-47 singles were released in period between 2010 and 2020. μ's were normally active until their "final" single in March 2016.
-However, in commemoration of the franchise's ninth anniversary, their latest single "A Song for You!
+μ's has 50 singles, seven of which include an anime music video.
+All of those singles were released between August 2010 and March 2016, with the exception of "A Song for You!
 You?
-You!!" was released in March 2020 with music video.
-Seven of μ's' singles include an anime music video.
+You!!", a single released in March 2020 in commemoration of Love Live!s ninth anniversary.
+The nine idols of μ's are divided into three subunits: Printemps (Honoka, Kotori, and Hanayo), BiBi (Eli, Maki, and Nico), and Lily White (stylized in all lowercase) (Umi, Rin, and Nozomi).

 Reception

 Anime News Network had two editors review the first season in 2013: Carl Kimlinger reviewed the first six episodes of the series, finding fault in some of the characters lacking depth and the use of 3D animation in the dancing scenes, but praised director Takahiko Kyōgoku for his use of visuals and for giving a realistic approach to idol groups.
 Rebecca Silverman reviewed the latter half of the series, criticizing the 3D animation and the characters not breaking stereotypes but found it enjoyable because of its charm and offering viewers some characters they will like, concluding with, "When you're feeling down, give this a watch, because if nothing else, Love Live! has its heart in the right place and only seems to want us to smile."
 Silverman reviewed the second season in 2014, commenting on its tendencies to get melodramatic and lack of equal attention to the main cast, but praised it for fixing the problems she found in the first season and providing genuine emotion from its characters, saying that "it is a lot of fun and one of the most enjoyable entries into the idol genre, a position it solidifies with this second season."